idaholab/moose/modules/geochemistry/paper.md

 Building the geochemistry module is a two-step process:

 1. Download and install the entire MOOSE package.
 Detailed instructions are at the [MOOSE website](https://mooseframework.inl.gov/getting_started/installation/index.html).
-Even if only geochemistry is of interest (without transport, solid mechanics, etc) MOOSE comes as a complete package, so needs to be installed in its entirety.
+Even if only geochemistry is of interest (without transport, solid mechanics, etc.) MOOSE comes as a complete package, so needs to be installed in its entirety.
 Depending on the computer setup, this can be straightfoward (on a personal Mac computer) or complicated (on an administered supercomputer).

 2. During the installation of MOOSE in part 1, only the "framework" will have been compiled.
 To compile any of the physics modules, including the geochemistry module, use the following instructions run from the command line:
 ```